The New York Times, March 20, 1871, p.2:

 There are a few lamps in the street, quite as well made as our own street-lamps, which is not high praise, but gas is unknown, and the sickly kerosene flame only serves to make the shadows of the old ruins more drear and spectral.
 They who are obliged to be abroad after dusk usually carry small hand-lamps, and for the most part take the middle of the street.

-The door of every Dominican house of any pretensions is of enormous size, resembling the gate of a large warehouse or barn,--fully as rude and strong.
+The door of every Dominican house of any pretensions is of enormous size, resembling the gate of a large warehouse or barn,—fully as rude and strong.
 When the parlor is on the ground floor, which of course is always the case when the house is only one story high, the doors are open in the evening, and the family may be seen inside in a large room, sometimes fifty feet long and thirty or forty wide.

 From this room or hall branch off smaller rooms in all directions, but instead of doors of wood or iron, rich curtains, or curtains of plain white muslin, and sometimes colored cloths, are used to separate one room from another.
 The floors are nearly all of tile or brick, which is cool and pleasant.

 But at 9 o'clock all the doors are closed, and the city is silent and deserted.
-There is not even a barroom open--in fact there are only two that I know of in town.
+There is not even a barroom open—in fact there are only two that I know of in town.
 All the business they do is done in the morning, with the market men and women.

 A few nights ago, about 10 o'clock, in company with a friend, I walked through the principal streets of the city in the pooras well as in the richer quarters, and we did not meet four persons in our long stroll.
-Here and there we heard the sound of a piano, and the hum and buzz of conversations; lights moved about inside the houses, but as a general thing, the whole people were in bed--a ghostly stillness hung over every thing.
+Here and there we heard the sound of a piano, and the hum and buzz of conversations; lights moved about inside the houses, but as a general thing, the whole people were in bed—a ghostly stillness hung over every thing.

 A BALL.

-Turning into one street, however, we heard the mingled sounds of a clarionet, a small drum, a fife and a violin, and our guide--a colored boy from Baltimore, who spoke English very well--told us that it was a ball.
-Fancy immediately painted glittering halls, filled with fair women and brave men, and we promised ourselves,--well, no matter what we promised.
+Turning into one street, however, we heard the mingled sounds of a clarionet, a small drum, a fife and a violin, and our guide—a colored boy from Baltimore, who spoke English very well—told us that it was a ball.
+Fancy immediately painted glittering halls, filled with fair women and brave men, and we promised ourselves,—well, no matter what we promised.

-See also: Cuba News - Puerto Rico News
+see also: Cuba News - Puerto Rico News - Jamaica News - Virgin Islands

-All of the Dominican Republic is one time zone at GMT-4, with no Daylight Savings time.
+is one time zone at GMT-4,

 Dominican Republic News